 The loan section of the Financial Aid Office web site expresses the philosophy of careful consideration before borrowing and emphasizes the potential hazards of over borrowing.
 The packaging philosophy focuses on grant and gift aid—loans are not part of a student’s award notification.
 All students who qualify for a loan receive a letter from the Financial Aid Office informing them that the loan application has been processed and what their total loan indebtedness is.
 First-time borrowers must complete Two (2) Financial Literacy Modules prior to loan certification.
 After a student’s loan is disbursed, a notification is sent to the student informing them that they have the option of reducing or canceling a portion or the entire loan.

 UPON RE-BORROWING FOR 2ND YEAR

 The Financial Aid Office has required that second-year borrowers still complete entrance counseling to remind them of their borrowing obligations and their increasing debt.
-In addition, the completion of Three (3) additional Financial Literacy Modules is required prior to loan certification.
+In addition, the completion of one (1) additional Financial Literacy Modules is required prior to loan certification.
 Financial Aid Workshops on scholarships, student employment and life skills management are offered monthly.

 UPON GRADUATION OR WITHDRAWAL

 The Ohlone College Registrar’s Office sends a report to the Financial Aid Office of students who have applied for graduation.
 The Financial Aid Office contacts these students to notify them of the exit counseling requirement, and online as well as in-person exit counseling are offered.
 Students who do not complete the required exit counseling have a hold placed on their student account which prevents them from receiving their diploma or any Ohlone College services until the exit requirements have been satisfied.

 Students who withdraw from Ohlone College are sent an exit packet which directs them to studentloans.gov to complete their exit counseling.

 UPON ENTERING REPAYMENT